onurhan1337/slugo/README.md

-# Slugo 🐌
+# Slugo - Turkish Slug Generator

-A fast and efficient command-line URL slug generator written in Go, with support for Turkish characters and multiple input modes.
+A Go package for generating URL-friendly slugs with Turkish character support.
+Slugo can be used both as a library in your Go projects and as a command-line tool.

 ## Features